wpeka/auction-software/README.txt

 ⭐Live Auctions (Coming Soon)

-***See what Thomas has to say about the Woo Auction Software:***
+***See what Thomas has to say about the WPAuction software:***

->I just love Woo Auction Software.
+>I just love WPAuction software.
 It is by far the best auction plugin with all the features and at a reasonable price.
 Support is good too. - Thomas B.

 == Looking for the PRO Features? ==

-Unlock the PRO version now, Visit – ➡️[Woo Auction Software Pro](https://club.wpeka.com/product/woo-auction-software//?utm_source=referral&utm_medium=orgpage&utm_campaign=wpauction)⬅️
+Unlock the PRO version now, Visit – ➡️[WPAuction software Pro](https://club.wpeka.com/product/woo-auction-software//?utm_source=referral&utm_medium=orgpage&utm_campaign=wpauction)⬅️

 ==Help Resources==